shaneabbley/Capstone_Project/README.md

 https://www.kaggle.com/datasets/rishidamarla/cancer-patients-data

-This is an excel document that list hundreds of cancer patient lifestlye.
-This includes a combination of lifestlye choices and symptoms presented in each patient.
+This is an excel document that list hundreds of cancer patient lifestyle.
+This includes a combination of lifestyle choices and symptoms presented in each patient.
 There are a total of 25 columns and 1000 rows within this dataset.